The Parasite: An Infection That Can Destroy Our Cells

 For those who do have symptoms, but may still have parasites, please know that the symptoms can be very broad and general in nature.
 The CDC lists the following as potential signs of a Strongyloides (parasite) infection:1

 - Occasional diarrhea or constipation

 These symptoms are easily misdiagnosed, a reason why I always stress looking upstream.
 Why do you have abdominal pain?
 What is causing your heartburn?
 Why do you have a rash?
 For example, the skin condition eczema can be rooted in a type of intestinal parasite that could eventually lead to other skin conditions like psoriasis.
 We have to look at chronic pain the same way.
 What is causing it?
 The root cause may be parasites.

-Dr. Watts has treated many patients who were at their wits end.
-They were seen by chiropractors, naturopaths, acupuncturists, orthopedic surgeons and many specialists.
-No one could determine what was causing the pain and discomfort, but when treated for parasites, the chronic pain (along with other symptoms) dissipated.
+Many people are at their wits ends when it comes to healing.
+They are seen by chiropractors, naturopaths, acupuncturists, orthopedic surgeons and many specialists.
+No one seems to determine what was causing the pain and discomfort.
+However, once they embark on a parasite cleanse, the chronic pain (along with other symptoms) dissipate.

-In other words, exposure is not just from travelling to an exotic country and drinking the water or eating foreign food.
-Bacteria and parasites are in places we may not anticipate.
+Food also travels from all over the world, and these bacteria and parasites can come from anywhere.
+Bacteria and parasites are also found in places we may not anticipate.
 For example, a study on random shopping carts reported by the Department of Soil, Water and Environmental Science at the University of Arizona found that children are at an increased risk of Salmonella, Campylobacter, and other infections if they ride in grocery store shopping carts that contained meat at some point.
 The study suggests that children are exposed to bacterial pathogens in shopping carts occurs on a regular basis.2

 Yin-Yang and Parasites